Senate Elections

 Nominations will be submitted on your own behalf but must be signed by three other eligible faculty members.

-- have a continuing appointment at UCW as an instructor, a lecturer, an assistant professor, an associate professor or a professor in a degree program (e., undergraduate and degree).
+have a continuing appointment at UCW as an instructor, a lecturer, an assistant professor, an associate professor, or a professor in a degree program (i.e., undergraduate and graduate).

 Instructors that have a continuing appointment and that teach in the University Access Program (UAP) may nominate an individual, vote in an election or stand for election as staff members, not as faculty.